qooxdoo/qooxdoo/documentation/manual/source/pages/getting_started/helloworld.rst

     generate.py api

-To start the "API Viewer" application, open ``index.html`` from the newly created ``api`` folder in your browser.
+To start the :doc:`"API Viewer" application </pages/application/apiviewer>`, open ``index.html`` from the newly created ``api`` folder in your browser.
 It includes fully cross-linked and searchable documentation of your application classes as well as the framework classes.

 |API Viewer|